 Feral cats are essentially wild domesticated cats that have not been raised with humans.
 As Kitten Lady says, socialization is a spectrum and just because a cat is feral doesn’t mean that it’s mean or vicious.
 Feral cats simply missed the critical socialization period when cats are able to bond with humans that happens during the weaning period between 3-8 weeks of age.
-Cats who spend time with humans during this period learn to trust humans and will be tame and accepting of them throughout their lifetime.
+Cats who spend time with humans during this period learned to trust humans and will be tame and accepting of them throughout their lifetime.

-Stray cats on the other hand are considered by the rescue and veterinary profession to be socialized cats that were owned at some time and could be adopted into a home again.
+Stray cats, on the other hand, are considered by the rescue and veterinary profession to be socialized cats that were owned at some time and could be adopted into a home again.
 Community cats can include both previously socialized cats who had a home at some point and feral cats, which tend to keep their distance from any human caretakers the colony may have.

-My experience with community cats
+My experience with feral cat colonies

 While living in Southern California, I would ride my bike or drive down to the bluffs that separated the beach from Ocean Blvd once a week to feed a feral cat colony.
 In the shrub covering the bluffs, lived approximately 25 cats.
-This was one of several cat colonies located along the jetties and semi-isolated sections of the beach front spanning Long Beach and Seal Beach.
+This was one of several cat colonies located along the jetties and semi-isolated sections of the beachfront spanning Long Beach and Seal Beach.
 I was the Tuesday feeder and was part of a volunteer team of 20+ dedicated volunteers who made up Long Beach Spay and Neuter, a non-profit organization that worked to prevent animal overpopulation in Long Beach, CA.

 When I first saw the cats, they seemed vulnerable and exposed, finding their shelter amid the brush and hills lining the popular bike path that separated the bluffs from the beach.
 I would think about my two cats at home in their soft beds.

-Overtime, I came to see how loved the cats were by local residents who would stop and chat and thank me for helping to care for them.
+Over time, I came to see how loved the cats were by local residents who would stop and chat and thank me for helping to care for them.
 During my time with the organization, I never heard of an incident involving the cats.
-One cat in particular was quite old and thin, and eventually succumbed to a type of cancer and was humanely euthanized.
+One cat, in particular, was quite old and thin, and eventually succumbed to a type of cancer and was humanely euthanized.
 The other cats, all of which had names, were well known by the feeders, a telling sign that they had lived in relative peace during their time on the bluffs.

 Are community cats a problem?